 Billy Gillespie, Elisha Scott, Peter Docherty, Danny Blanchflower, Pat Jennings, the inimitable George Best and Norman Whiteside – the youngest player to grace the FIFA World Cup when he featured at the 1982 tournament aged 17 years and 42 days – were all players of the highest calibre.
 They had a tremendous influence on the game, and while they mostly all made their names in the leagues of England and Scotland, their hearts remained in Ireland.

-David Healy is Northern Ireland's top goalscorer.
+David Healy remains Northern Ireland's top goalscorer.
 At the end of 2012 the striker had scored 36 goals in 94 games.
 Thirteen of those strikes came in 12 UEFA EURO 2008 qualifying matches, and Healy's magnificent achievement was subsequently honoured by UEFA with a special award presented by President Michel Platini.

 Over the years, the IFA has furnished football with some of the leading lights in the administration of the game.
 Two notable individuals are Joe McBride, who represented the IFA from the 1920s to the 1950s, becoming president in 1957 aged 93, and Harry H Cavan.
 Cavan was European vice-president of FIFA from 1960 to 1990 and was instrumental in promoting the coaching and general development of football, particularly among emerging nations.

 It is not only the players and officials who have made significant contributions, but also the clubs.
 Linfield FC and Cliftonville are both over 100 years old, have proud and memorable histories, and are helping to ensure that the sport continues to flourish in Northern Ireland.
-The IFA looks back happily on former glories while also anticipating successes still to come.
+In June 2016, David Martin was elected IFA president.

 ©UEFA.com 1998-2017.
 All rights reserved.